Pronunciation of 'Ventilator'

 A device used to provide artificial ventilation to assist or replace breathing, often used in medical settings.

-Pronounced as 'VEN-ti-lay-ter', with stress on the first syllable.
-'Ven' as in 'vent', 'ti' as in 'tip', 'lay' as in 'lay', and 'ter' as in 'ter'.
+Pronounced as 'VEN-ti-lay-ter.'
+'VEN' as in 'vent,' 'ti' as in 'tip,' 'lay' as in 'lay down,' and 'ter' as in 'term.'